Signs of a Gas Leak

 If a homeowner’s suspects a gas leak, they should immediately open windows and leave the home taking family members and pets with them.
 Homeowners should not turn any appliances on, operate any electricity, or start their vehicle.
 Any spark can cause an explosion.

-Once safely outside and in safe distance from the home, homeowners can contact their local utility company and a licensed professional plumber to detect and repair the leak.
+Once safely outside, homeowners can contact their local utilities company and a licensed professional plumber to detect and repair the leak.

 Will Utility Companies Detect Gas Leaks?